onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/08.tools/02.runabout/01.menus/docs.md

 	the arrows or by clicking on any cluster in the linear display of clusters.
-	The best match on the N-terminal side *i*-1 is given on the left side, in this example cluster 47 (2) and the lower case letters designating the carbonyl (c) and the ca and cb with the chemcial shifts given for each atom (red elipse).
+	The best match on the N-terminal side *i*-1 is given on the left side, in this example cluster 47 (2) and the lower case letters designating the carbonyl (c) and the ca and cb with the chemical shifts given for each atom (red elipse).
 The best match for the C-terminal side *i*+1 is given on the right side, in this example cluster 21 (3).
-The match probability is given by a score which spans +100 to -150 where -150 is the highet probability and +100 very low probability.
+The match probability is given by a score which spans +100 to -150 where -150 is the highest probability and +100 very low probability.
 	For the current cluster the best fit for amino acid spin system is given by the list of amino acids (4).
 Amino acids in capital letters have a higher probability of a match for the current cluster spinsystem.
 The probability is highest for a letter in lighter